Why Your Project Needs a Steering Committee

 Project teams are responsible for doing the work needed to achieve a goal.
 But as you’ve likely seen, many things can block progress or send a project off track.

-These include resistance to change, misaligned teams, capacity bottlenecks, lack of motivation, and, of course, poor project leadership.
+These include resistance to change, misaligned teams, capacity bottlenecks, lack of motivation, and, of course, poor project management.
 The committee’s role is to step in and offer guidance and support to address these issues and prevent any further damage.

 The other reason why (especially large) projects needs management oversight: